FoofooTheGuy/VidInjector9000/README.md

 # VidInjector9000
-A semi-automatic injector for 3DS video CIAs focused on presentation
+A step-by-step injector for 3DS video CIAs focused on presentation

 Usage
 --